Constructivist Learning Theory: How Learners Build Their Knowledge

 Increased Motivation

-This in turn increases employee engagement.
 In a recent study, empowered employees scored engagement levels in the 79th percentile.
 On the other hand, disempowered workers scored engagement levels in the 24th percentile.

-You need to make your learners feel competent and intrinsically motivated.
+As such, it’s clear you need to make your learners feel competent and intrinsically motivated.
 You can do this with Epic Meaning

 Criticisms of Constructivist Learning Theory